chipsalliance/usb2/docs/USB2_uArch_Description.md

-# JANUS USB 2.0 Compound Device IP
+# USB 2.0 Compound Device IP

 ## Architecture, Integration, and Operational Guide

-JANUS implements a USB 2.0 compound device composed of one embedded two-port Hub and two software-controlled downstream devices, DEV0 and DEV1.
+The USB 2.0 compound device composed of one embedded two-port Hub and two software-controlled downstream devices, DEV0 and DEV1.

 The three USB functions share one USB Protocol and Interface Engine and one